Clicky

 IVA’s – The benefits and the risks

-The Advantages and Disadvantages explained below can help you decide if an IVA is right for you.
+The Advantages and disadvantages explained below can help you decide if an IVA is right for you.

 Benefits

-- You make affordable monthly payments usually for 5 or 6 years.
-(If you have a lump sum it is possible to offer a full and final IVA)
+• You make affordable monthly payments usually for 5 or 6 years.
+(If you have a lump sum it is possible to offer a full and final IVA).

-- Unsecured debts included in the IVA remaining after an IVA is successfully completed are written off.
+• Unsecured debts included in the IVA remaining after an IVA is successfully completed are written off.

-- Your payments will be reviewed each year to make sure you can still afford them.
+• Your payments will be reviewed each year to make sure you can still afford them.

-- The Insolvency Practitioner deals with your creditors on your behalf and processes payments to your creditors from your monthly payments.
+• The Insolvency Practitioner deals with your creditors on your behalf and processes payments to your creditors from your monthly payments.

 Risks

-- Certain assets may not be protected such as windfalls, investment properties and savings.
+• Certain assets may not be protected, such as windfalls, investment properties and savings.

-- An IVA means you have to live within an agreed budget for the period of the IVA and you cannot take on new credit without your Supervisor’s consent.
+• An IVA means you have to live within an agreed budget for the period of the IVA, and you cannot take on new credit without your Supervisor’s consent.

-- Your credit rating will be affected for 6 years and details of your arrangement are added to the insolvency register, this is a public register.
+• Your credit rating will be affected for 6 years, and details of your arrangement are added to the insolvency register; this is a public register.

-The Debt Advisor Ltd is authorised and regulated by The Financial Conduct Authority.
+The Debt Advisor Ltd is authorised and regulated by the Financial Conduct Authority.
 This means we can offer debt advice and deliver both formal and informal solutions.
-We are a commercial organisation and if you choose a solution, we provide we will charge fees for this service.
-Fees vary dependent upon solution and will be discussed with you.
-The Debt Advisor’s Insolvency Practitioners are also independently regulated by the
+We are a commercial organisation, and if you choose a solution we provide, we will charge fees for this service.
+Fees vary dependent upon the choice of solution and will be discussed with you.
+The Debt Advisor’s Insolvency Practitioners are also independently regulated by the Insolvency Practitioners Association (IPA) to act as both Nominee and Supervisor of your Individual Voluntary Arrangement (IVA).

 All debt solutions should be very carefully considered.
-Our team will provide you with the most appropriate advice taking into account your circumstances.
-There are a range of options which include IVA, Debt Management, Bankruptcy, Debt Relief Order, Debt Consolidation through refinancing all of which are covered on this site.
+Our team will provide you with appropriate advice, taking into account your circumstances.
+There are a range of options which include IVADebt ManagementBankruptcyDebt Relief Order, Debt Consolidation through refinancing, all of which are covered on this site.

 The IVA Process

-Type of Terms proposed | Example circumstances |
+Example circumstances Type of Terms proposed

-60 affordable monthly contributions | You live in rented accommodation, or you have little equity in your property |
+You live in rented accommodation, or you have little equity in your property 60 affordable monthly contributions

-60 affordable monthly contributions plus extra sum paid at the end of IVA in lieu of equity in residential property or 12 extra contributions if you cannot raise an extra sum | You have an interest in your property which after deducting 15% from the value of your property and your secured debt, the balance is £5,000 or higher. |
+You have an interest in your property which after deducting 15% from the value of your property and your secured debt, the balance is £10,000 or higher.
+72 affordable monthly contributions.

-Proposal which offers lump sum and contributions | You are likely to retire in 2 to 3 years and can pay contributions prior to retirement but then can introduce a lump sum from your pension |
+You are likely to retire in 2 to 3 years and can pay contributions prior to retirement, but then can introduce a lump sum from your pension Proposal which offers a lump sum and contributions

-Proposals which offer contributions plus funds from the sale of an asset | You are self-employed and are able to sell an asset, introduce the funds and pay contributions for a period. |
+You are self-employed and are able to sell an asset, introduce the funds and pay contributions for a period.
+Proposals which offer contributions plus funds from the sale of an asset

-There are likely to be other options to consider such as Debt Management, Bankruptcy, Debt Relief Order, Debt Consolidation through refinancing,
+There may be other options for you to consider such as Debt ManagementBankruptcyDebt Relief Order, and Debt Consolidation through refinancing,

 If it has been agreed that an IVA is the most suitable solution for you, your circumstances and proposed repayments are detailed in a document called a proposal.
 The proposals set out in detail the following:-

-- Your background information and how your situation arose
+• Your background information and how your situation arose

-- Your assets including your residential property, cars, etc
+• Your assets, including your residential property, cars, etc

-- Your proposals to creditors.
+• Your proposals to creditors.
 For example, 60 monthly contributions of an affordable sum.

-A virtual meeting is then held with your creditors where they are able to vote on whether to accept, alter or reject your proposals – 75% of creditors that vote at the meeting must agree to the proposal in order for the IVA to go-ahead.
+A virtual meeting is then held with your creditors where they are able to vote on whether to accept, alter or reject your proposals – 75% of creditors who vote at the meeting must agree to the proposal in order for the IVA to go-ahead.
 As long as your proposal demonstrates a genuine desire to repay as much of your debt as you can afford, it is likely that creditors will accept your IVA.
 It is our role to advise you on what creditors will find acceptable.
 If there are any issues we believe would cause creditors not to approve the arrangement, then this will be discussed with you.

 Once your IVA is approved all interest and charges on your unsecured debts included in the IVA are frozen.
 If creditors accept that you can only repay a proportion of your remaining debt, the balance of your remaining debt included in the IVA will be written off as long as you keep to the terms of your agreement.